pearcej/pearcej.github.io/csc426/index.md

 ### Day 13: Before next class

 - Carefully document your process on your blog as you very slowly and carefully follow the instructions to set up the development environment that begin at [https://github.com/RunestoneInteractive/rs](https://github.com/RunestoneInteractive/rs).
 For this you have a week, and I want you to demonstrate your understanding of the Runestone community by getting started on this early and seeking help appropriately in the appropriate Runestone communication channels.
+See [Blog post description](csc426/b6-blog-runestone-setup.md) for more detail.

 ## Day 12: Tuesday, October 3, 2023